SharaNara/SharaNara.github.io/pages/LunarBot/lunarbot.md

 LunarBot is a work in progress Discord bot created as a fun project to learn JavaScript.
 As of such, it may break at any time and is experimental.
 Continue at your own risk.

-LunarBot Alpha has a multitude of features, including the current public commands:
+LunarBot Alpha has a multitude of features.
+You can see the full command list [here](/lunarbot/commands).
-Kick
-Ban
-Purge
-Addrole
-Removerole
-Invite

 The current prefix is `>`, however a prefix command will eventually be added.